 Our monthly alumni digest provides detail about our latest specific volunteer needs, but following are some of the types of opportunities where we commonly need alumni involvement and support.

-For questions or more information about the following volunteer opportunities, contact Abigail Loyd, Annual Giving Program Manager at (612) 625-6584, or Emily Jura-Baum, Annual Giving Officer at (612) 626-5363, or email email@example.com to express your interest in getting involved.
+For questions or more information about the following volunteer opportunities, contact Abigail Loyd, Assistant Director of Annual Giving at (612) 625-6584, or Emily Jura-Baum, Annual Giving Officer at (612) 626-5363, or email email@example.com to express your interest in getting involved.

 Partners at Work Firm & Corporate Representatives

 Partners at Work recognizes law firms, businesses, and nonprofits that employ five or more University of Minnesota Law School alumni.
 Partners at Work volunteers join a group who motivate generous giving and are close partners with the Law School.
 Click here to learn how you can make a difference collectively on behalf of your firm or organization.

 Spring Alumni Weekend, which takes place in April each year, is a great opportunity to get involved and reconnect with your classmates and the Law School.
 Each year we host reunions for ten 5-year milestone classes.
 Become involved by joining your class Reunion Committee to help organize and promote the reunion to ensure a fun and memorable event!

 In key markets around the country, we work with alumni volunteers to serve as regional ambassadors to promote greater alumni activity, engagement, and support of the Law School.
 In most regions with over 250 alumni, we aim to recruit at least 3 regional ambassadors to help plan and host events, welcome new grads to the area, and to serve as networking resources for admitted and current students interested in the area.
 Click here for more information about our current national programs.